Best Yoga For Runners

 Downward Dog (Adho Mukha Svanasana)

 Get your body ready for a run with the rejuvenating pose of downward-facing dog!
-This posture stretches out and strengthens muscles in the calves, hamstrings, feet arches, spine and shoulders.
+This posture stretches and strengthens muscles in the calves and hamstrings.
+It also stretches the feet arches, spine, and shoulders.

 It’s all about keeping length throughout your body.
-Start off on hands and knees with hips directly over your knees then slowly lift up the tailbone towards the ceiling to straighten legs.
+Start off on hands and knees with hips over your knees.
+Then lift up the tailbone towards the ceiling to straighten legs.

 No need to push yourself aiming for heels touching down!
 Feel how good it is as you re-energize those lower limbs before setting foot onto that running track.